zkrising/Tachi/docs/docs/user/stats/tachi.md

 	I don't play CHUNITHM, so I don't really know the implementation flaws of this algorithm for individual scores.

-	I imagine it probably overrates fails on high level charts.

 ### Skill (Gitadora)